The Two Weight Inequality for the Hilbert Transform: A Primer

-Some readers will have noticed that a very common set of objects, Carleson measures, are not mentioned, and indeed, they do not appear in the proof at all.\footnote{The functional energy inequality can be seen as a certain weighted Carleson measure: It shows that the Poisson operator embeds $ L ^2 (\mathbb R ,\sigma )$ into $ L ^2 (\mathbb R ^2 _+, \mu )$, where $ \mu $ is derived from $ w$ and $ \sigma $ in a particular way.} The wide spread prevalence of Carleson measures in $ T1 $ theorems can be traced to two facts, first that associated paraproducts operators are the principle obstacle to a simple proof, and second, the paraproduct operators have an essentially canonical form.
+Some readers will have noticed that a very common set of objects, Carleson measures, are not mentioned, and indeed, they do not appear in the proof at all.
+The wide spread prevalence of Carleson measures in $ T1 $ theorems can be traced to two facts, first that associated paraproducts operators are the principle obstacle to a simple proof, and second, the paraproduct operators have an essentially canonical form.
 In this theorem, neither of these facts hold, and so we have abandoned the notions of Carleson measures and paraproducts.

 Carleson measures are also used to, indirectly, control the sums of martingale differences.
-To achieve this, we will use stopping data, as described in \S\ref{s:global}.
-It reappears at different points of the argument, for more or less the same reason.
+Rather than this, we use the simpler method of stopping data, as described in \S\ref{s:global}.